piechartssuck/courses/content/materials/07-materials.md

 });
 </script>

-We continue with the third week of meetings.
+We continue with the fourth week of meetings.
 This week we’ll

 <div style="padding-left: 60px;">